LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 - You can start with part 3 (AMA Dev Tools) and skip the AMA assessment
 - You can start with part 4 (MoRE) and skip the assessment and code updates

 If you want to skip a part of the lab, there might be some additional steps to be done.
-Details on how to skip a lab can be found in the appendix in the section [Fast Pass - How to](#shortcut---how-to-skip-parts-of-the-lab)
+Details on how to skip a lab can be found in the appendix in the section [Shortcut - How to](#shortcut---how-to-skip-parts-of-the-lab)